beeminder/beemios/Readme.md

+# Warning!

+#### This is no longer the code for the App Store version of the Beeminder app.
+It's been rewritten in Swift and still has some things in it (integration keys) that we need to remove before open sourcing it.
+We'll publish it soon and link to it here when we do.

 Beeminder iOS App ("beemiOS" is pronounced "be my OS")

 This is the [official Beeminder iOS app, available in the App Store](https://itunes.apple.com/us/app/beeminder/id551869729).